Dates, Time Commitment & Cost

 and two weeks.
 While each student is different, it takes an average of 20-30 hours to complete an extension assignment and approximately 100

-hours to complete the managment report.
+hours to complete the management report.
 Extension work is completed between sessions, which involves completing assignments based on core

 class material and presentations.
 The extension assignment schedule is outlined below: